Trying to Conceive Again

 What are the limitations with a tubal patency test?

 Unfortunately, tubal patency tests cannot provide complete peace of mind.
-Even if a tubal patency test shows an open Fallopian tube, it does not show whether it will work – only a normally located pregnancy can show that at least one Fallopian tube worked.
+Even if a tubal patency test shows an open Fallopian tube or tubes, it does not show whether it will work – only a normally located pregnancy can show that at least one Fallopian tube worked.

 The test is not 100% accurate as the Fallopian tubes can go into spasm during the test and can appear blocked even though this is not the case.
-This can cause unnecessary anxiety if the Fallopian tube is affected by spasm but in fact is actually working normally.
+This can cause unnecessary anxiety if the Fallopian tube is affected by spasm but in fact is not blocked.

-There is a 1% chance of getting an infection from a tubal patency test and, of that 1% chance of infection, only 20% of the 1% who get an infection would need hospitalisation.
-This means that there is a 99.8% chance of not causing damage to a Fallopian tube and a 0.2% chance of damage.
+Overall there is a 1% chance of getting an infection from a tubal patency test and, of that 1% chance of infection, 20% would need hospitalisation.
+This means there is 99.8% chance of not causing damage to a Fallopian tube and 0.2% chance of damage.

-It would be likely that you would know if you got an infection through symptoms like: abnormal vaginal discharge, painful menstrual periods, painful or uncomfortable sexual intercourse, abdominal pain affecting both sides, frequent urination, spotting between periods, pain during ovulation, fever, and/or lower back pain.
+It would be likely that you would know if you got an infection through symptoms like: fever, abnormal vaginal discharge, abdominal or lower back pain, painful menstrual periods, painful or uncomfortable sexual intercourse, abdominal pain affecting both sides, frequent urination, spotting between periods, or pain during ovulation.

 Back to top